 The designated clinical practice educator is responsible for the assessment of a student's competence within the practice environment through the facilitation of practical learning opportunities.
 The educator can utilise other modes of assessment with the student to establish use of physiotherapy theory and philosophy underpinning their practice.
 These can include case study presentations, reflections and a continuing professional development portfolio.

-Please refer to common placement assessment form (CPAF) handbook and Programme Handbook
+Please refer to CPAF Practice Education Handbook and Programme Handbook

 Assessment number Learning Outcomes to be met Type of assessment Weighting (%) 1 1-5 Portfolio 100% pass/fail